 SCENIC RUN: Work out along the sea front promenade; walk, run, cycle or skate all the way to San Pedro and back.
 Or if that’s too optimistic go part of the way and back.
 It’s a stunning setting, with invigorating sea air and great views guaranteed.

 A waterfall welcomes you to a garden of Eden at this splendid beach resort.
 Waters carve out a stream where fish and water lilies give a touch of life and color, while tropical birds sing in the palm trees above.
 The accommodation stakes are won hands down by the 12 exceptional Duplex Deluxe Villas where design, art, avant-garde and distinction come together as one.
 Each has two luxurious bedrooms with ensuite bathrooms and each unit sleeps up to a maximum of five people, making them a great choice for those spending time with family and friends in Marbella.
 Each villa also enjoys the professional services of a butler.
 The resort has six restaurants, each with varying cuisine, as well as four swimming pools.
 The main pool is next to the Sol y Sombra Restaurant and is heated in winter.

-Fancy a night in a palace, but with the ambience of a villa?
-Villa Padierna Palace Hotel garners attention from the masses thanks to its trademark luxury and detail-oriented staff.
-The place has a price tag to match but, if First Lady Michelle Obama and her family can stay here, why can’t you?
-This magnificent Palladian splendor in the style of a Tuscan palace is a marvel to look at.
-Created by English architect and master-builder Edward Gilbert, together with his patron Riccardo Arranz de Miguel, the five-star hotel is a member of the Small Luxury Hotels of the World.
+A night in a palace with the ambience of a villa can be yours at Villa Padierna Palace Hotel which garners attentions from the masses thanks to its luxurious atmosphere and detail-oriented staff.
+The magnificent Palladian architecture in the style of a Tuscan palace is picturesque.
+Created by English architect and master-builder Edward Gilbert, together with his patron Ricardo Arranz de Miguel, the five-star hotel is a member of the Small Luxury Hotels of the World.